 When looking at animals you can see a line of symmetry from the top of the head to the chin.

 You can also see a line of symmetry from nose to tail.

-If frogs only had legs on one side of their body they would be lopsided and unable to hop.
-Bilateral symmetry helps amphibians move efficiently so they can avoid predators, catch food and swim well.
+If frogs only had legs on one side of their body, they would be lopsided and unable to move well.
+Hopping and swimming would be very difficult.
+Bilateral symmetry helps amphibians move efficiently so they can avoid predators, catch food and swim effectively.

 What is an Amphibian?

 Frogs, toads and salamanders are all amphibians.
 They hatch from eggs and grow gills so they can breathe in water.
 Amphibians then develop fins and tails to help them swim.
 As their life cycle progresses their bodies change.
 They grow legs and lungs then move out of the water onto land.

 Amphibians are cold-blooded.
 This means when their environment is cold they are slow and sluggish.
 When their environment warms they ‘warm up’ and become more active.